The Origin of the Milky Way: Subject matter

-A sketch by the imperial court painter Jakob Hoefnagel that shows what the original painting looked like.
+A sketch by the imperial court painter Jacob Hoefnagel that shows what the original painting looked like.

 The painting depicts Jupiter, god of the sky and king of the gods, who is depicted wearing red.
 Juno, the goddess of marriage and queen of the gods, is the woman in the bed, and Hercules the illegitimate son of Jupiter and the mortal woman Alcmene.
 The story in the painting is of the Roman Mythological story of how the Milky Way was formed.
 According to the legend, Jupiter wanted to make his son, Hercules, immortal by having him drink the breast milk of his sleeping goddess wife Juno.
 After feeling a pinch, she awakens to a strange child nursing from her breast, seeing this she quickly jerks away resulting in breast milk being spurted upward forming the Milky Way.
 The breast milk being spurted downward created white lilies, but this is seen in the lost portion of the painting.
 The Milky Way is a hazy cloud seen during the night sky that is depicted behind the eagle, and the stars of the Milky Way which are being formed as the milk leaves Juno’s breast.
 Beside Juno are peacocks, her symbolic animal that is often seen with her.
 Under Jupiter is an eagle, often associated with Jupiter as his symbolic animal and his messenger, clutching his lightning bolt in its talons.

 Tintoretto’s composition was likely inspired by a passage in the epic Ercole by Giovanni Battista Giraldi.
 The narration in this passage describes how Jupiter gave his son, Hercules, immortality.
 Moreover, it seems that Tintoretto further took inspiration from the Byzantine herbal, Geoponica, that talks about the creation of lilies and the legend of Hercules.
 This epic leads to the inspiration of the bottom third of the painting, a woman who may have been the embodiment of Earth and the mother of Jupiter and Juno.
 The Geoponica was originally in Greek and translated to Italian and published in Venice in 1549, while the epic Ercole was published in Modena in 1557.